Privacy Policy

 Certain content provided by the user cannot be completely deleted retrospectively if it has already been copied by other users or stored outside the platform.
 Statutory retention obligations remain unaffected.

-The user confirms that they have taken note of this privacy policy.
-However, depending on the process, personal data is processed on the relevant legal basis (Art.
+The user confirms that they have taken note of this Privacy Policy.
+However, the processing of personal data takes place – depending on the process – on the relevant legal basis (Art.
 6 GDPR).
-If consent is required, it will be obtained separately and clearly.
+Where consent is required, this will be obtained separately and unambiguously.

-In the event of violations of these terms and conditions – in particular in the case of false information, misuse or illegal publications – Suchen Technology GmbH reserves the right to restrict or block user accounts or to remove content.
+In the event of breaches of these terms and conditions – in particular in the case of false information, misuse or unlawful publications – Suchen Technology GmbH reserves the right to restrict user accounts, or to remove content.
 Further legal claims remain unaffected.

-§ 5 Purposes and legal basis of data processing
+§ 5 Purposes and legal bases of data

 5.1 Overview

-We process the personal data of suchen.expert users for clearly defined purposes and on the basis of the legal grounds provided for in Art.
-6 GDPR.
+We process the personal data of suchen.expert users for clearly defined purposes and on the basis of the legal grounds provided for in Article 6 of the GDPR.
 The most important purposes and legal grounds are summarised below.
-The categories of personal data concerned are described in § 6.
+The relevant categories of personal data are described in § 6.

-An essential purpose of data processing is the initiation, establishment, implementation and termination of the user agreement via the suchen.expert platform.
-This includes in particular:
+A key purpose of data processing is the initiation, establishment, performance and termination of the user agreement for the suchen.expert platform.
+This includes, in particular:

 - Registration and administration of the user account,

-- Provision of platform functions (e.g. creation, management and display of advertisements, messaging functions, reviews),
+- Provision of platform functions (e.g. creating, managing and displaying listings, messaging functions, reviews),

-- Processing of chargeable services, including invoicing and payment processing,
+- Processing of paid services, including invoicing and payment processing,

 - Verification of accounts and identity, where necessary,